 Unfortunately, SSD failure and data loss are always a possibility.
 A fundamental flaw of the technology is that while the flash memory writes in pages, it can only erase data in blocks of pages.

 At some point, the flash memory begins to become unreliable, increasing its probability of partial or total failure.
 If you see any unusual behavior from your SSD drive, pay attention to the following signs:

 - Constant Error messages when trying to “read” or “write” new data: This issue has to do with “bad blocks” of corrupted data overtaking the system.
 Bad blocks begin going out and destroying the flash memory cells until they can no longer efficiently copy, save, and erase data.

 - Frequent Crashes and “Needs Repair”/ “Read Only” Warnings: The other options are apparent.
-If after a reboot or two, you still receive persistent crashing or “repair/read-only” warnings, your SSD may be failing and needs immediate attention.
+If you still receive persistent crashing or “repair/read-only” warnings after a reboot or two, your SSD may be failing and needs immediate attention.

 99% Success Rate in SSD Recovery

-Solid-state drives often experience failure due to accidental deletion, corrupted file systems, or simple physical damage.
-We offer secure and certified solid-state drive recovery services both for logical and physical failures.
+Solid-state drives often experience failure due to accidental deletion, corrupted file systems, or malware.
+We offer secure and certified solid-state drive recovery services for logical and physical losses.
 With a vast network of facilities all over the US, we can take care of your data wherever you are.

 Contact our customer service if you experience data loss from your solid-state drive and need to restore them with the maximum results.
 We are ready to help you with any failure scenario you are facing.